mjlollar/significance_testing/README.md

 # Repository includes:

 ## Bootstrap resampling (python)
+Note: Resampling relies on the pseudo-random number generator module in python ('random').
+Due to this, identical inputs to script may produce slightly different output.
+To force identical outputs for a given input, seed the random generator in script before the first call to the random module (e.g. rd.seed(10)).

 5.0 - Combined-cross significance test for 5x5 grid in Figure 2.
 Generates p-values for each of the 25 crosses.
 [1]

 6.0 - Cross-direction significance test for selected crosses in Figure 2.
 Generates p-values for each cross used in cross-direciton test.
 [1]